Go back to NTATV main page

 Installing Drivers

 The Realtek sound driver utility, an almost useless tool for most people, hogs over 20MB of RAM at idle.
-I'd recommend disabling it as a startup item in msconfig.
+I'd recommend disabling it as a startup item in msconfig (or, in Windows 2000, deleting RTHDCPL from HKLM\Software\Microsoft\Windows\CurrentVersion\Run) to free up some RAM.

 NVIDIA Graphics